Financial Aid Facts

 Students invited to participate in the Baldwin Scholars Honors program receive an annual scholarship of $25,000.

-The Baldwin Honors Scholarship is awarded to students who have earned approximately an A average while enrolled in their high school’s most rigorous college preparatory program.
-In addition, students must have a minimum SAT score in the low to mid-1200s (Critical Reading + Mathematics) or a total ACT score of 27.
+The Baldwin Honors Scholarship is awarded to students who have earned approximately an A average while enrolled in their high school’s most rigorous honors/college preparatory program.
+In addition, students must submit either SAT or ACT scores.
+Students earning a minimum score of 1260 (Evidence Based Reading and Writing + Mathematics) on the “new” SAT or a total ACT composite score of 26 may be considered for the Baldwin Honors Scholarship.

 Students may retain their Baldwin Honors Scholarship by maintaining a GPA of 3.0 or higher and will graduate with honors if they maintain a GPA of 3.6 or higher.